Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

   * Player Count: The program will keep track of the number of active players per day.

-### User Acquisition:
+### User Acquisition Strategy:

 * Search Engine Optimization (SEO): Optimize the game’s website and app store listings with targeted keywords to rank higher in search results. (gpt)

-* User Targeted Ads: Use user analytics to target ads towards the demographic of people who play the game most.
+* User Targeted Ads: User analytics will be used to target ads towards the demographic of people who play the game the most.

-*
+* Multiplayer: The game will include multiplayer elements to encourage friends to join.

+* Referrals: The game will offer rewards such as loot boxes for users they sign up.
+When a new user signs up they can give the username of the user that referred them to the game so that both receive a loot box with cards.

+* Single Player Leaderboard: The game will provide a global leaderboard to foster a speed-running community.

+* Multi-Player Leaderboard: The game will provide a multiplayer leaderboard to encourage a competitive scene.

-### Quality Control:
+### Quality Control and Feedback:
-* The program will provide a method for users to rate and give feedback to improve the program.
+The program will provide a method for users to give feedback to improve the program and user experience.

+* Bug reporting: Players will be able to report bugs and issues they come across in the game.

+* Game Feedback: Players will have the option in the game to send feedback for improvements.

+* Activity Feedback: When new features or gameplay mechanics are introduced the user will be prompted to rate the experience and send feedback if necessary.